Monday, May 21, 2007

 Book Review: Amy King: Antidote for an Alibi

 As you might have noticed, these poems are full of aphorisms.
 King’s knack for memorable lines is striking.
 They do not seem gratuitous either, but evolve organically from individual poems.
-One of the most delightful aspects of Antidotes for an Alibi is that each poem has a unique identity.
+One of the most satisfying aspects of Antidotes for an Alibi is that each poem has a unique identity.
 King’s voice— vulnerable and triumphant, Surrealist and Confessional, post-modern and traditional— unites the poems.
 It is a voice with no definite precedent.
-King’s voice feels right for 2007, but it is hard to say why.
-I, personally, feel that this is what we need more of— flesh and blood, self-consciousness within limits, wild imagination, aphorism.
-This is a polyglot poetry of many traditions; a book to be read and reread.
-As such, it can only be judged a success.
+King’s voice feels apropos for 2007, but it is hard to say why.
+I, personally, feel that this is what we need more of— flesh and blood, self-consciousness within limits, wild imagination, aphorism; polyglot poetry of many traditions; a book to be read and reread.
+As such, a success.